Dich0tomy/Zima/README.md

 What to work on:
 - [x] Pick the plugins I wanna use
 - [x] Add plugins that aren't in nixpkgs
-- [ ] Write a wrapper around my config as a plugin (this will take an enormous amount of time)
+- [x] Write a wrapper around my config as a plugin
+- [ ] Create a config framework
+- [ ] Create very basic neovim configuration without plugins for now
 - [ ] Create configurations for said plugins, one by one, modules
-- [ ] ...
+- [ ] Enjoy!

 ## Flake packages:
 - `.#zima`